RaspAP/raspap-docs/docs/minwrite.md

 The goal here is to only remove packages that actively write to the filesystem, and that we intend to replace or disable entirely.
 In a subsequent step, `logrotate` will be replaced with `busybox-syslogd`.
 Additionally, `dphys-swapfile`, which manages a swapfile in the root filesystem on the SD card, won’t be able to work.

-Remove these packages like so:
+Remove these packages with the following:

 ```
 sudo apt-get remove --purge dphys-swapfile logrotate